 Need Help with Your Defense Base Act Claim?

 Grossman Attorneys at Law represents employees and civilian contractors covered by the Defense Base Act.
 If you’ve been injured working abroad on a U.S. government contract, we can help.
+Don’t settle for an attorney that “just settles.”
+Our litigators aren’t afraid to go to trial for justice.
 Contact us today through our website or by phone to schedule a free consultation.